njpramos/paramiko_network_app/README.md

-# Reading/Writing Cisco IOS Device Configuration using Paramiko in Linux OS
+# Reading/Writing Cisco IOS Device Configurations using Paramiko in Linux

 This app uses Paramiko via Python3 scripting and implements SSH protocol to read, extract and write Cisco IOS configuration commands to Cisco Switches (IOSV-L2 image) in GNS3.